 We rely on semi-trucks to deliver food and goods to stores and other locations.
 However, these trucks are huge and can cause serious accidents.
-These trucks can weigh 10-20 times more than passenger vehicles, so a collision can be catastrophic and even deadly.
+These trucks can weigh 10-20 times more than passenger vehicles, so a collision can be more serious than a car accident, or even deadly.

 Like car crashes, truck accidents can be caused by a variety of factors.
-While most of these are caused by driver error, other parties, such as trucking companies, loaders, and manufacturers, can be held liable for any crashes.
+While most of these are caused by driver error, other parties, such as trucking companies, loaders, and manufacturers, can be held liable.
 That’s why it is important to seek legal help as quickly as possible if you are a victim.

 The most common cause of truck accidents is driver error, but the driver in question is usually not the truck driver.
 More than 80% of truck accidents related to driver error are caused by the driver of the passenger vehicle.
 This means that drivers need to be careful when driving around these huge trucks.